dreac0nic/slither/README.md

 ## Tools, Languages, and Libraries!
 Slither is primarily written in Ruby with Ruby on Rails.
 "Snake" itself will be written in JavaScript using the HTML Canvas with other HTML5 support.
 Other obvious tools will be CSS and HTML.
-Ajax and jQuery will both be used to provide an interactive experience with the website.
+Ajax, jQuery, and CoffeeScript will both be used to provide an interactive experience with the website.

 ### Asset Tools